eisukeesaki/ThotNet/README.md

 # ThotNet

-A note taking app that doesn't dump shit in your mental space.
+Finally, a note taking app that doesn't dump shit in your mental space.
 Build and surf an internet of your thoughts.